danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 >  "Asterisk Painting is programmed to create a series of asterisks by repeatedly printing the number of milliseconds that have passed since the painting started.
 If left to run by itself it will do so; however, when started on a system with other threads running in the background delays external to my artwork may make the asterisks look more like spots..."

 ### Source code
-The original work was written in Processing and has been modified and ported to p5.js.
-It is a much more complex program than the first one but we want to include this as an addition to this chapter to point to the potential to further develop a looping sketch and reflect further on the notion of infinite loops.
+The original work was written in Processing and has been modified, and ported to p5.js.
+It is a much more complex program than the first one, but we want to include this as an addition to this chapter as it helps to demonstrate the potential for further developing a looping sketch and reflect more deeply on the notion of infinite loops.

 ```javascript
 let xDim = 1000;  //canvas size-width